Unhealthy Dog Nails

 Overgrown Nails

 Nails that grow too long can crack, tear or push sideways into the dog’s paw pads, causing irritation and infection.
-Overgrown nails also force dogs to walk abnormally, negatively impacting their joints.
+Overgrown nails also force dogs to walk abnormally, negatively affecting their joints.
 Trim curling nails that click loudly on floors or extend well past the paw.

 Cracked and Brittle Nails